Lincoln–Kennedy coincidences urban legend: Analysis

 Some urban folklorists have postulated that the list provided a way for people to make sense of two tragic events in American history by seeking out patterns.
 Gardner and others have said that it is relatively easy to find seemingly meaningful patterns relating any two people or events.
-The psychological phenomenon of apophenia - defined as "the tendency to perceive order in random configurations" - has been proposed as a possible reason for the lists's enduring popularity.
+The psychological phenomenon of apophenia – defined as "the tendency to perceive order in random configurations" – has been proposed as a possible reason for the lists' enduring popularity.

-Most of the items above are true, such as the year in which Lincoln and Kennedy were each elected President, but this is not so unusual given that Presidential elections are held only every four years.
+Most of the items listed above are true, such as the year in which Lincoln and Kennedy were each elected president, but this is not so unusual given that presidential elections are held only every four years.
 A few of the items are simply untrue: for example, Lincoln never had a secretary named Kennedy; Lincoln's secretaries were John Hay and John G. Nicolay.
-However, Lincoln's footman, William H. Crook did advise Lincoln not to go that night to Ford's Theatre.
-David Mikklenson, on Snopes, also points out numerous ways in which Lincoln and Kennedy don't match, to show the superficial nature of the alleged coincidences: For example, Lincoln was born in 1809 but Kennedy in 1917; though Lincoln and Kennedy were both elected in '60, Lincoln was already in his second term when assassinated but Kennedy was not, and neither the years, months, nor dates of their assassinations match.
+However, Lincoln's footman, William H. Crook, did advise Lincoln not to go that night to Ford's Theatre.
+David Mikkelson of Snopes points out many ways in which Lincoln and Kennedy do not match, to show the superficial nature of the alleged coincidences: For example, Lincoln was born in 1809 but Kennedy in 1917.
+Lincoln and Kennedy were both elected in '60, but Lincoln was already in his second term when he was assassinated; Kennedy was not.
+Also, neither the years, months, nor dates of their assassinations match.
+Although both were shot on Fridays, Lincoln did not die from his injuries until Saturday.

 Musical remembrance

-Buddy Starcher wrote a song recounting many of these coincidences and parallels between the two presidents' careers and deaths entitled "History Repeats Itself."
-It became a U.S. Top 40 hit for him during the spring of 1966, and reached number two on the Country chart.
+Buddy Starcher wrote a song, "History Repeats Itself," recounting many of these coincidences and parallels between the two presidents' careers and deaths.
+The song became an American Top 40 hit during the spring of 1966, and reached number two on the Country chart.
 Cab Calloway also scored a minor chart hit with the song that same year.